jmarcellusc/jmarcellusc/README.md

 ---
 ## About
-Juan-Marcel Campos is a dedicated geospatial and data analytics researcher focused on advancing scientific projects across geologic, environmental, cartographic, and statistical domains.
-Since 2023, he has specialized in optimizing numerous processing methods, toolkits, and scientific scripts to enhance data efficiency.
-Juan-Marcel is a student at the University of Texas at San Antonio, where he previously earned a Graduate Certificate in GIS.
-Outside of research, he is an amateur photographer, showcasing his work at [jmarcelphotography.com](https://www.jmarcelphotography.com/).
+A Geospatial and Data Analytics Researcher focused on driving scientific progress in geologic, environmental, and statistical domains.
+This researcher specializes in developing and optimizing efficient data pipelines, having significantly streamlined numerous processing methods, toolkits, and scientific scripts since 2023 to enhance overall data efficiency.
+This individual is a student at the University of Texas at San Antonio (UTSA), holding a prior Graduate Certificate in GIS.
+Outside of academic pursuits, they are an amateur photographer, showcasing work at [jmarcelphotography.com](https://www.jmarcelphotography.com/).

 ## Current Work Summary
 Driving software development and data efficiency by enhancing and updating existing codes and toolkits across platforms, including ESRI (GIS), native Python, and VBA (Excel/Access).
 This optimization improves functionality, streamlines workflows for geologic mapping and remote sensing projects, and incorporates advanced techniques like machine learning while ensuring compatibility with the latest industry standards